 SECTION 1.
 Findings.
-The Board of Supervisors of the County of San Mateo ("County")
+The Board of Supervisors of the County of San Mateo ("County") hereby finds and declares as follows:

 WHEREAS, the County of San Mateo in 1997 adopted an ordinance regulating Large Family Day Care Homes, known as the County General Provisions Relating to Large Family Day Care Homes, numbered as Section 6401.2 of the County Ordinance Code; and